VFPX/VFPInstallers/README.md

 ## VFP 9

 vfp9.iso is an ISO file created from the VFP 9 installation CD.
-To install VFP 9, download [vfp9.zip](http://vfpxrepository.com/files/vfp9.zip), unzip it, double-click vfp9.iso to open it in File Explorer, then run Setup.exe.
+To install VFP 9, download [vfp9.zip](http://vfpxrepository.com/files/vfp9.zip), unzip it, double-click vfp9.iso to open it in File Explorer, then run Setup.exe. <a href="http://vfpxrepository.com/files/vfp9.zip">vfp9.zip</a>

 > Note: VFP 9 is not open source; you must have a license key to install it.
 This is provided as a convenience since most laptops no longer come with optical drives.